ngohainnam/kash/README.md

 ## License

-MIT — free to use, modify, and deploy.
+MIT ï¿½ free to use, modify, and deploy.

 ## Deploy on Vercel